primordialhuman/seanime-docker/README.md

 ---

-## Remember to enable the Media Streaming inbuit for browser for other players in mobile check offical docs
+## Remember to enable the Media Streaming inbuilt for browser , for  external  players in mobile or other desktop  check offical docs

 Settings > Media Streaming